Click on a committee’s name to view its homepage

 Prepares the annual budget, and collects from members and attenders funds sufficient to meet the Meeting’s responsibilities, supports its interests and cares for its property.

-Members: Debbie Bassert, Jesse Greer, Reuben Snipper, John Stith, Catherine Vanderwaart, and James Wilkinson
+Members: Debbie Bassert, Jesse Greer, Alden Meyer, Reuben Snipper, John Stith, Catherine Vanderwaart, and James Wilkinson

 Makes the meetinghouse a welcoming place and organizes the weekly lunch.

-Members: Jamie Buss, Joan Clement, Suzanne Costilo, Mehgan Donohue, Lainie Duncan, Will Kastens, Mark Leach, Patricia Nutter, Molly Parrish, and Sharon Stout
+Members: Jamie Buss, Joan Clement, Suzanne Costilo, Megan Donohue, Lainie Duncan, Lynn Hardesty, Will Kastens, Mark Leach, Patricia Nutter, Sharon Stout, and Alice Van Buren

 House and Grounds